 PEEK polymer is considered one of the highest performing materials in the world.
-PEEK is a semi crystalline thermoplastic known for its unique combination of properties.
+PEEK rod is comprised of a semi crystalline thermoplastic known for its unique combination of properties.
 These include:

 Chemical and wear resistance

 High resistant to attack by both organic and aqueous environments

 One big disadvantage is the relatively high price of PEEK which is can be four times the cost of PTFE.
 The price factor usually limits its application to high value items.
 PEEK is not a shape memory polymer in that it does not have the ability to return from a temporary deformed state to its original shape by an external stimulus such as temperature change.

 When it comes to high temperature its short term operating temperature is 300°C - 40 degrees more than PTFE – that’s 15% higher.
 PEEK rod material is 53% harder than Acetal and has 36% more tensile strength than nylon 6, 6.
 In addition, it is almost 60% stiffer.
 PEEK rod has excellent machine-ability, is flame retardant, and possesses excellent wear and slide properties.

 Because of its qualities, PEEK rod is used to fabricate items used in demanding environments, such as bearings, piston parts, pumps, and compressor plate valves.
 It is also used extensively in the aerospace, automotive, and chemical process industries.
 PEEK is one of the few plastics compatible with vacuum applications.

 PEEK rod can be used as a metal replacement for high temperature applications.
 As a result, it has become a key plastic for materials engineers in applications when no other material can meet the requirements, such as for the oil and gas industry.
 PEEK has also been shown to be a superior material in alternative energy production for the construction of equipment and components used solar, wind, nuclear, geothermal and hydropower.